Susanne Hierl

-Susanne Hierl (born 29 September 1973 in Eichstätt) is a German lawyer and politician of the Christian Social Union (CSU) who has been serving as a member of the Bundestag since the 2021 elections, representing the Amberg constituency.
+Susanne Hierl (born 29 September 1973) is a German lawyer and politician of the Christian Social Union (CSU) who has been serving as a member of the Bundestag since the 2021 elections, representing the Amberg constituency.

-Early life
+Early life and education

 Hierl was born in Eichstätt in 1973 and grew up in Postbauer-Heng.
 After graduating from the Ostendorfer-Gymnasium in 1992, she studied law at the University of Regensburg.
 She graduated in 1996 with her first state law examination.